 Find out more about the people behind our work.

 Fellowship Councillors are at the heart of the RSA and play a key role in ensuring that the Fellowship’s voice is heard.
-They provide a vital link between and support to staff and our community of Fellows across the globe.
+They provide a vital link between and support to staff and our unique global network of changemakers.

 The purpose of the Fellowship Council is three-fold, to: